jhumelsine/jhumelsine.github.io/_posts/2024-09-25-prompt-engineering-patterns1.md

 * __Input Data:__ Includes additional information provided by you in the prompt.
 For example, you may want it to critique something you’re written, such as an email.
 * __Output Indicator:__ Describes the structure of the response.
 For example, do you want text, an outline, a table, etc.?

-Copy-and-paste this as one prompt:
+Copy-and-paste this as one prompt, which should generate the table:
 >List the checks and balances of the three branches of the United States Federal government.
 >
 >List them in a 3 by 3 grid with each branch listed as the header for each row and column in the grid.